alkashef/pyFlood/README.md

 This is a Python implementation of the color flood game.

-The aim of the game is to fill (flood) the entire board with a single color in the minimum number of step.
-In each step, the player selects a color from the template of 6 colors to flood the board.
+The aim of the game is to fill (flood) the entire board with a single color in the minimum number of steps.
+In each step, the player selects a color from 6 colors to flood the board.
 The player iterates until all the cells in the board have a single color.

 The flooding function implements the *stack-based recursive (four-way)* algorithm  described